zhangxingong/blog/content/post/emacs-alist.md

 (k2 . v2)
 {{< /highlight >}}

-{{< highlight text >}}

-What is the Difference Between Association List and Hash Table?
+> What is the Difference Between Association List and Hash Table?
-Association List is ordered.
+> Association List is ordered.
 Hash Table items are not.
-Association List can have duplicate keys.
+> Association List can have duplicate keys.
 Hash Table keys are unique.
-Association List access time is proportional to number of items.
-Hash Table is constant time to access any item regardless of number of items.
+> Association List access time is proportional to number of items.
+> Hash Table is constant time to access any item regardless of number of items.
-Association List entries are hard to modify.
+> Association List entries are hard to modify.
 As a list, it's designed to only add or drop first item of the list.
-Hash Table entries are designed to be modified, or added or deleted.
+> Hash Table entries are designed to be modified, or added or deleted.
-{{< /highlight >}}

 Using string as key: